bethanyalicehall/e-commerce-ms4/README.md

 - [Chrome developer tools](https://developer.chrome.com/docs/devtools/) - for testing responsiveness throughout.

 ### Frameworks and Libraries
-- [Materialize](https://materializecss.com/) - version 1.0.0 was used throughout.
-Materialize documentation was used to create the basic design of the site and allow responsiveness on all devices.
+- [Bootstrap](https://materializecss.com/) - version 4.4.1 was used throughout.
+Bootstrap documentation was used to create the basic design of the site and aid with responsiveness on all devices.
-- [Flask](https://flask.palletsprojects.com/en/2.2.x/) - a python web framework.
-- [PyMongo](https://pymongo.readthedocs.io/en/stable/) - python tool to allow interaction with MongoDB.

 - [JQuery](https://jquery.com/) - for adding interactivity to components within the site.
-- [Werkzeug](https://werkzeug.palletsprojects.com/en/2.2.x/) - used for password security.

 - [Google Fonts](https://fonts.google.com/) - used to import fonts.
 - [Font Awesome](https://fontawesome.com/) - for icons throughout the site.
-- [Image resizer](https://imageresizer.com/) - used to resize all cuisine card images to be equal in size.
+- [Image resizer](https://imageresizer.com/) - used to resize all product images to be equal in size.

 ---